Learn how to deploy R2R into Google Cloud

 SSH into your newly created instance using the Google Cloud Console or gcloud command:

-gcloud compute ssh --zone "your-zone" "your-instance-name"
+$gcloud compute ssh --zone "your-zone" "your-instance-name"

 Now, run the following commands to install the necessary R2R dependencies: